 In most cases antibiotics will be prescribed for respiratory tract infections due to one of the reasons below:

-Michael will go on to explain why GPs overestimating patient demand is a significant problem and how this ignores patients holistic care needs.
+Michael will go on to explain why clinicians overestimating patient demand is a significant problem and how this ignores patients holistic care needs.

 © BSAC & PHE TARGET